 If you are committed to making a positive difference in the lives of individuals and to making your community a better place, then you belong in the USF Social Work program.
-USF’s Bachelor of Social Work and Master of Social Work programs are designed for those who wish to make a career out of helping people improve their lives and reach their highest potential.
-Our programs help students develop skills that will give them the competency they need to be marketable and to make a difference in today’s multicultural world.
+USF’s programs are designed for those who wish to make a career out of helping people improve their lives and reach their highest potential.
+Our faculty members help students develop skills that will give them the competency they need to be marketable and to make a difference in today’s multicultural world.

 Many of USF’s students say they enjoy USF’s program because it allows them to interact and learn from a diverse student body and faculty.
 Social work knowledge and practice skills are taught in the classroom and through real-world experiences.
 Social work students are trained in assessment, interviewing, intake/referral, service planning, case management, crisis intervention, service provision, problem solving, program evaluation, community outreach, advocacy, research and networking.